 - If you already possess a master's degree, you may be ready to work with your major advisor(s) to identify your thesis topic and develop your research prospectus.
 If you do not possess a master's degree, your first year will be largely focused on taking coursework and getting accustomed to being a graduate student, and you will most likely not submit these materials until your second or even third year.

 - At some point, all students must submit the GPAS Degree Plan and the NRSM Research Plan form.
-(Please reach out to [email protected] for a copy of the NRSM Research Plan form.)
 There is no one right time to submit this paperwork; there are many variables that affect the doctoral degree timeline.
 The only stipulation is that these documents must be on file and fully approved before you can sit for prelims and advance to candidacy.

-- When you have completed the research plan, please submit all components to the program coordinator via e-mail.
-Your advisor has the option of submitting their portion directly to the program coordinator or giving it to you for inclusion with the rest of the document.
+- Your advisor has the option of submitting their portion directly to the program coordinator or giving it to you for inclusion with the rest of the document.

 - Please note that approval of the degree and research plans can take up to a month.